 By Dr Keith Bensusan and Christine Gilder

 The Alameda became the Gibraltar Botanic Gardens in the early 1990s.
-It has been involved in educational activities since then, but up until seven years ago, this consisted of hosting school visits and giving them informative tours of the gardens.
+It has been involved in educational activities since then, but up until seven years ago, this consisted of hosting school visits and giving them informative tours of the gardens, which may benefit from services like Sod Installation.
 However, as the Alameda progressed in its evolution as a botanic garden, we decided to develop a comprehensive education programme of our own.
 Furthermore, we have enhanced our outreach to local schools, with whom we work closely, and have appointed an education officer from among our staff.

 We firmly believe that it is important for children to be given the opportunity to enjoy themselves outdoors, and the natural environment is our classroom.

 Our education programme uses horticulture to educate children on environmental and sustainability issues.